Z62528229/RealEstate-Value-Estimation/README.md

 ### Contribution
 Pull requests are welcomed.
 For major changes, please open an issue first to discuss what you would like to change.

-Useful for the following: New contributors
+Useful for the following: New contributors, People